PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 * Building a simple RESTful microservice
 * Creating the context
-* Setting up a development environment
+* Setting up a Development Environment
-* Improving the service code
+* Dealing with Configuration
-* Using Containers
+* Using Containerized Infrastructure
 * Service discovery with DNS
 * Adding a queue based service